MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ## Steps in configuring kiosk mode for HoloLens

 Kiosk mode can be deployed for your organization's device via two methods.
-Kiosks deployed through Intune can be automatically deployed to the device, and provisioning packages can be applied to devices manually.
+Kiosks configured through Intune can be automatically deployed to the device, and provisioning packages can be applied to devices manually.

 ### Using a MDM solution like Intune